Eyesore123/blog-app/README.md

 Loading spinners are used for images and log-in.
 Custom alerts pop up to notify user of successful logout.
 Login doesn't include popup, because it would feel a bit intrusive towards regular users.
 Admin gets a pop up notification when a new post is added.
 Custom dialogue window in used for verifying important actions (like deleting a post or a user account).
 Admin can use Google Cloud Tranlation AP to translate posts to other languages.

 Errors are mostly handled with custom error pages.
+Images use a fallback image in case the image is not found.

 Blog still needs some work, though, including: